A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: System Model and Assumptions

-Given that the underlying parameters of the system supplying accurate data are unknown, we use a Bayesian inference approach to incrementally update the corresponding probability estimate for a hypothesis that the data aggregate is correct with a certain probability.
+Given that the underlying parameters of the system supplying accurate data are unknown, we use a Bayesian inference approach to incrementally update the corresponding probability estimate for a hypothesis that the aggregate data is correct with a certain probability.
 The system is only as reliable as the individual inputs are.
-Therefore, we have to calculate the posterior probabilities associated with encountering each of the three feedbacks.
-The final data integrity score will be some function of these posterior probabilities which are also known as belief estimate in Bayesian inference.
+Therefore, we have to calculate the posterior probabilities associated with each of the possible three feedback.
+The final data integrity score will be a function of these posterior probabilities which are also known as belief estimates in Bayesian inference.

-To begin with, an uniform belief over the three possibilities is assumed as there is no initial information.
-As time progresses, we update the belief estimate based on the observed values of $\alpha$, $\beta$, and $\mu$ which increases the accuracy of the estimate of the belief associated with each category.
+To begin with, a uniform belief over the three possibilities is assumed as there is no initial information.
+As time progresses, we update the belief estimates based on the observed values of $\alpha$, $\beta$, and $\mu$ which increases the accuracy of the estimate of the belief associated with each outcome.

-We define $\theta_{\alpha}$, $\theta_{\beta}$, and $\theta_{\mu}$ as the probabilities for an input being `not compromised, `compromised', and `undecided' respectively.
+We define $\theta_{\alpha}$, $\theta_{\beta}$, and $\theta_{\mu}$ as the probabilities for an input being `not compromised, `compromised', and `undecided', respectively.
 Of course, $\theta_{\alpha}+\theta_{\beta}+\theta_{\mu}=1$, since the outcomes are exhaustive and mutually exclusive.
 We define $X(\bar{\theta})$ as the hypothesis described by these underlying unknown {\em Bayesian probability parameters} where $\bar{\theta}=\{\theta_{\alpha},\theta_{\beta},\theta_{\mu}\}$.